Designed to suit you

 Where and When was the education centre established?

-Freedom Education is located in Lower Templestowe and is privately owned and run by the director of the Freedom Education website, Mary Dokos.
-Although Mary has been in the education system for 14 years and has always privately tutored students throughout her many roles in education, the Freedom Education centre is brand new and consists of all updated computers, software and educational resources.
-It is a warm and welcoming place where Mary has the opportunity to execute all her knowledge about learning.
+Freedom Education is a privately owned and run by the director of the Freedom Education website, Mary Dokos, who has been in education for over 20 years.
+The centre is located in the leafy East and is a warm and welcoming place where Mary has the opportunity to execute all her knowledge about learning.

 What is the philosophy behind the Freedom Education’s Centre?